PowerShell/PowerShell/docs/installation/windows.md

 Once downloaded, double-click the installer and follow the prompts.

+There is a shortcut placed in the Start Menu upon installation.

+> By default the package is installed to `$env:ProgramFiles\PowerShell\`

 ###APPX/WSA:
 Additionally, we provide APPX/WSA packages (that are compatible with Nano Server and works on Win10 x64 and above systems), but these must be self-signed prior to install.